collectiveaccess/ProvidenceDocs/_source/usermanual/creating_records.rst

 Media Representations
 ---------------------

-To attach a media file, click the “choose file” button and navigate to the location of the file on your computer, and then press “open”.
-A series of drop-down menus allow you to choose the Type, Status, Access – whether the file will be viewable on the public website – and whether or not you would like the file to be the “primary” representation of the record.
+To attach a media file, click "add representation", then click “choose file” and navigate to the location of the file on your computer, and then press “open”.

+Check one “primary” representation for the record.
 The primary representation is the media that should be used to illustrate the record in situations where only a single representation can be used, such as in search results.
 If you would like to upload more files, click the “add representation” button and repeat.
 When you are done adding files, click the save button.

-The database system will automatically resize uploaded media to various standardized sizes; for this reason it is best to use the highest quality image, video or document files available.
+For previewing purposes, the database system will automatically resize uploaded media to various standardized sizes.
+The original, full size image will be stored in the database and is available for download from the system.
+For this reason it is best to upload the highest quality image, video or document files available.

 After you have added media to the record, it will appear on the media page as well as in the Inspector window in the upper left of the page (Fig. 2.3).
 Clicking on an image in either place will launch the Media Viewer, which allows you to pan, zoom, and cycle through images, play video or view documents, as well as download them at various sizes.
 The media viewer can be closed by pressing the “x” button in the lower-right hand corner of the Viewer or by using the escape key.